Samoa x Greater Good Diaper Project

-Samoa x Sarah, Duchess of York
+with Sarah, Duchess of York

 Utilizing the circular economy to reduce plastic waste via a compostable diaper system

-Grandmothers, Mothers and Girls ages 8-13
+Grandmothers, mothers and children ages 8-13

 Part 1 Sustainability immersion in Samoa with Sarah, Duchess of York: A circular economy pilot